Winter in st lucia

 Nagato (ft.
 Kardinal)

 Bakara (ft.
 Infinate)

 News & Updates

-And what makes Kayo happy is making music.
 Kayo Guevarra (né Filbert Salton) was born and raised in the Caribbean island of St. Lucia.

 Inspired by the likes of Bob Marley, The Fugees, Kardinal Offishall, 2Pac, and Jay-Z, Kayo began honing his talent through poetry at the age of 14.
-It started simply as “a way to write down my emotions because I wasn’t very outspoken when it came to how I felt about things.”

 At the age of 20, Kayo moved to Halifax, Nova Scotia to study marketing at Saint Mary’s University, while simultaneously continuing to pursue music.
 He immersed himself in the local hip-hop scene where he met future mentor Classified.
 Class signed Kayo to a production deal via his imprint, Half Life Records, resulting in a licensing deal with EMI Music Canada.
-He then released ‘1 Night’, his first national single with Half Life/EMI - A club track about the beauty of women “and the insecurities they live with that ultimately destroy them.”
+He then released ‘1 Night’, his first national single with Half Life/EMI - A club track about the beauty of women “and the insecurities they live with that can ultimately destroy them.”

 Poetry In Motion.

 join the movement